Torpedo (Bob's Burgers): Plot

 Bob meets with Mr. Fischoeder and tells him about Torpedo cheating, but Mr. Fischoeder shows Bob that thanks to Torpedo's cheating, more people have been coming to baseball games.
-He also reveals that he is using support beams from the rollercoaster to prop up the stadium seats and that the Wonderdog games are rigged.
+He also reveals that he is using support beams from the roller coaster to prop up the stadium seats and that the Wonderdog games are rigged.
 Bob continues giving Torpedo grease and the kids learn about it.
 Louise tells Gene to cheat in his next mascot race by pushing the competitors.
 Gene wins his second gold medal in a row and hopes to make a record of winning three in a row.
 After finding out about Gene's cheating, Linda forbids anyone in the house from cheating.
 Bob tells Torpedo not to cheat but to try his best to win at baseball.
-After trying to convince Torpedo not to cheat, Bob reveals that he is his and Gene's role model, but Torpedo plays up a lie originally created by Louise that he can't be his role model due to him being the same age as Bob.
+After trying to convince Torpedo not to cheat, Bob reveals that he is his and Gene's role model, but Torpedo plays up a lie originally created by Louise that he cannot be his role model due to him being the same age as Bob.
 Torpedo also reveals that he cheated in every game, including his famous pitch.
 After explaining his methods of cheating, Torpedo tells Bob to "pick an old guy" as a role model.
-Gene is ready to cheat his third race so Bob tells Gene through a speaker that he shouldn't cheat.
+Gene is ready to cheat his third race so Bob tells Gene through a speaker that he should not cheat.
 Gene decides not to cheat and tries his best but gets pushed by a competitor and loses.
 As Bob is about to reveal Torpedo's cheating, the rollercoaster collapses.
 In the aftermath of the collapse, Mr. Fischoeder tells Bob that he reminds Fischoeder of his father.
-The episode ends with Tina trying to keep a jock strap that belongs to a handsome Cuban player named Angel (David Herman) from Linda.
+The episode ends with Tina trying to keep a jockstrap that belongs to a handsome Cuban player named Angel (David Herman) from Linda.

 Reception

 In its original American broadcasting, "Torpedo" was viewed by an estimated 4.31 million viewers and received a 2.1 rating/6% share among adults between the ages of 18 and 49, a drop from last episode.

 Rowan Kaiser of The A.V.
 Club gave the episode an A−, saying "Honestly, this is a pretty generic sitcom-style plot.
 A bit of corruption for one influential character here leads to further corruption amongst the innocent there.
 If it were a drama, it would get worse.
 It's a comedy, so it's easily fixed.
 But I guess as I grow older, I'm more forgiving of those generic plots.
 If it's done well—and Bob's Burgers has the characters to do it well—I'll like it.
 It's also nice to see a Gene-based episode, while most all of the other family members had several great moments— Louise's switchblade/lemon monologue, as ever, is a standout."